google/orbit/documentation/DOCUMENTATION.md

 Orbit still supports leaf functions (functions without a call instruction) that do not set the frame pointer, which means it also supports binaries compiled with `‑momit‑leaf‑frame‑pointer` (as long as `‑fno‑omit‑frame‑pointer` is used).
-All application surface libraries that are part of a Stadia instance are already compiled with `-fno-omit-frame-pointer -momit-leaf-frame-pointer`.

 ### Work with the Capture tab